Clarity-Digital-Twin/nedc-bench/TRUE_ALPHA_BETA_SCORES.md

 ## KEY FINDINGS SO FAR

-### Beta Results Match the Hardcoded Values!
+### Hardcoded values vs true SSOT
-Our Beta implementation produces:
-- TAES: 133.84 TP (matches hardcoded 133.84)
-- EPOCH: 33713 TP (close to hardcoded 33704)
-- OVERLAP: 253 TP (matches hardcoded 253)
-- DP: 328 TP (matches hardcoded 328)

-This means the hardcoded values WERE from this dataset, but we still need Alpha to confirm parity!
+The hardcoded Alpha values in `ultimate_parity_test.py` happen to match this dataset for most algorithms, but we no longer trust or use them.
+The SSOT is derived from running the real NEDC tool and our Beta on the same input lists and is stored in `SSOT_ALPHA.json` and `SSOT_BETA.json`.

 ## NEXT STEPS

-1. **Fix NEDC tool execution** - Need to get Alpha running properly
+1. ✅ Fix NEDC tool execution (path resolution)
-2. **Compare Alpha vs Beta** - Once we have true Alpha scores
+2. ✅ Compare Alpha vs Beta using SSOT files
-3. **Investigate Epoch difference** - 9 TP difference (33713 vs 33704)
+3. 🔎 Investigate Epoch difference – see EPOCH_P0_BUG.md